jamesdeluk/hugo/content/posts/data-and-analytics/visualising-decision-trees.md

 The hyperparameters it found: `{'ccp_alpha': 0.0, 'criterion': 'squared_error', 'max_depth': 100, 'max_features': 0.9193546958301854, 'min_samples_leaf': 15, 'min_samples_split': 24}`.

 The tree was depth 20, with 798 leaves and 1595 nodes, so significantly less than the fully deep tree.
 This clearly demonstrates how increasing `min_samples_` can help; while the numbers of leaves and nodes are similar to the depth 10 tree, having “larger” leaves with a deeper tree has improved the results.
+I haven't talked about `max_features` so far, but it's as it sounds - how many features to consider at each split.
+Given this data has 8 features, and ~0.9 ✕ 8 = ~7.2, at each split 7 of the 8 features will be considered to find the best score.

 For my single block it predicted 0.81632, so pretty close to the true value.